Politics of the Czech Republic: Regional courts

-Regional courts serve mainly as the courts of appeal to district courts.
+Regional courts serve mainly as the courts of appeal to district courts and also as the only instance of administrative courts besides the Supreme Administrative Court.
 However, they can also act as courts of first instance in cases of more severe criminal charges, disputes between corporations or disputes over intellectual property.
 There are eight regional courts in the Czech Republic: in Brno, Ostrava, Hradec Králové, Ústí nad Labem, Plzeň, České Budějovice and two in Prague.

 District courts

 District courts serve as the courts of first instance in almost all civil or criminal proceedings.
 There is a total of 86 district courts in the Czech Republic.
 Notaries and executors are appointed by the minister of justice to their jurisdictions.

 Regional government

 The Czech Republic is divided in 14 administrative regions, including one for the capital of Prague.
 The older system of 73 administrative districts (okresy in Czech) and 4 municipalities was abandoned in 1999 in an administrative reform.
 Each of the regions has a regional council with a varied number of regional councilors and a president of the regional cabinet (hejtman in Czech) as its formal head.
 The capital of Prague is the only exception to this, as the City Council acts both as regional and municipal governing body and is led by a mayor.
 Regional councilors are elected for four-year terms similarly to deputies in the Chamber of Deputies.
-All adults eligible to vote are also eligible to candidate to a regional council.
+All adults eligible to vote are also eligible to be a candidate to a regional council.